laolux/UxPlay/README.md

 ### Installing plugins (Non-Debian-based Linux or \*BSD)

 * **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):**
-(sudo dnf install, or sudo yum install) The required GStreamer packages are: gstreamer1-devel gstreamer1-plugins-base-devel gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi
+(sudo dnf install, or sudo yum install) gstreamer1-libav gstreamer1-plugins-bad-free (+ gstreamer1-vaapi
 for intel graphics);
 you may need to get some of them (in particular gstreamer1-libav) from [rpmfusion.org](https://rpmfusion.org) (which provides packages including plugins that RedHat does not ship for license reasons).